ncredinburgh/JavaForSmallTeams/style/100_use_a_consistent_code_layout.md

 Some styles (such as omitting braces in conditional statements) can arguably make certain types of bug slightly more likely.

-Others might require more work to keep the code compliant (such aligning fields into columns) but, to a first approximation, no particular scheme is greatly superior to any other.
+Others might require more work to keep the code compliant (such as aligning fields into columns) but, to a first approximation, no particular scheme is greatly superior to any other.

 Despite this, programmers tend to have strong opinions on the matter.